Testerton: History

-The villages name means 'East farm/settlement'.
+The village's name means 'East farm/settlement'.
 The initial T- is probably a remnant of Old English 'aet'.

 Although mentioned in the Domesday Book, Testerton appears to have decayed during the Medieval period, and by the beginning of the 17th century the parish had only 18 communicants.
 By the end of that century the parish church of Saint Remigius was already very ruined, and at some point after this time the walls were completely removed.

 The only surviving remnant of the medieval village is the church, which retains the western part of the west tower, and is believed to have had a rectangular nave and apsidal chancel.
 The tower dates to the late 14th or 15th century, though the rest of the church is likely to have dated to the 11th or 12th century.

 Apart from the Church of St Remigius, Testerton Hall also presents some architectural interest.
 The present Grade II Listed house is only the rear service wing of what was once a much larger building, dating to 1802.
 With two storeys in seven bays, the building is constructed from red brick and has a south facade in the Georgian architecture style.

 On 1 April 1935 the parish was abolished and merged with Pudding Norton.